 2. Is Bahamas Paradise Cruise Line currently sailing to the Bahamas?

-At Bahamas Paradise Cruise Line, the health, safety, and well-being of our guests and crew is paramount.
-At the recommendation of the Centers for Disease Control (CDC), World Health Organization (WHO) and Cruise Lines International Association (CLIA), we have made the difficult decision to temporarily suspend our sailing schedule.
-All cruises have been canceled from March 15 through April 8, 2020.
-Grand Celebration will resume operations with its scheduled April 10 departure.
+At Bahamas Paradise Cruise Line, the health, safety, and wellbeing of our guests and crew is paramount.
+At the recommendation of the Centers for Disease Control (CDC), World Health Organization (WHO) and Cruise Lines International Association (CLIA), we have made the difficult decision to extend the pause that has been placed on our sailing schedule.
+Sailings will resume onboard Grand Celebration on July 25th and onboard Grand Classica on October 2.

 3. What if my cruise is booked on a canceled sailing?
 Who can I speak with to find out more information about rescheduling?

-We are in communication with all guests booked on a canceled sailing, as well as with our travel advisor partners, who have a variety of options available to them under our recently updated Sail with Ease policy.
-Those with specific questions should call 800-374-4363.
-We look forward to getting back to business as usual and welcoming travelers onboard our Bahamas cruises very soon
+We are in communication with all guests booked on a canceled sailing, as well as with our travel advisor partners, who have a variety of options available to them under our recently updated Sail with Ease Policy.

 4. Is there anything I can do to protect myself and loved ones from the novel coronavirus?

-While Bahamas Paradise Cruise Line is taking the necessary measures to protect passengers and crew from this virus, we cannot replace the responsibility that each individual has to keep themselves and their loved ones safe.
+While Bahamas Paradise Cruise Line is taking the necessary measures to protect our crew and future passengers from this virus, we cannot replace the responsibility that each individual has to keep themselves and their loved ones safe.
 Here are a few daily preventative measures to protect you from this or any virus:

 Wash your hands with soap and water for at least 20 seconds – especially if your hands are visibly dirty.